Dr John Chilton

 - Fellow of the Higher Education Academy

-He moved to the MRC Centre for Developmental Neurobiology at King’s College London to join the group of Prof. Sarah Guthrie, where he studied the development of the oculomotor system.
-During this time he was awarded an EMBO short-term fellowship to work in the lab of Dr. Alain Chédotal in Paris.
-He stayed at KCL for a second post-doc, this time with Prof. Phillip Gordon-Weeks, working on the growth cone cytoskeleton.
+He moved to the MRC Centre for Developmental Neurobiology at King’s College London to join the group of Professor Sarah Guthrie, where he studied the development of the oculomotor system.
+During this time he was awarded an EMBO short-term fellowship to work in the lab of Dr Alain Chédotal in Paris.
+He stayed at KCL for a second post-doc, this time with Professor Phillip Gordon-Weeks, working on the growth cone cytoskeleton.

 In 2005 he was awarded a RCUK Fellowship in Clinical Neuroscience and Molecular Biology at the newly-founded Peninsula Medical School.
 From 2011 to 2019 he was part of University of Exeter Medical School before returning to Plymouth in the summer of 2019.

 He is passionate about widening participation in science and medicine.
 In 2006 he created the 'Men in White' science outreach programme which, until 2019, hosted over 2000 pupils from schools across the south west.
 With a deliberately ironic title, it aimed to dispel stereotypes about researchers such as the myth that all scientists are dull, middle-aged white men (even if that is an apt description of him).
 Men in White was used as a case study in an RCUK guide to public engagement and appeared on the BBC, ITV and local radio.
 In 2013, John was selected as an inaugural Public Engagement Champion in the RCUK-funded Catalyst scheme and he continues to speak at a range of science festivals and school events.
 Now that Men in White have moved to the Great Lab in the Sky, he is developing the interactive 'Braingineering' sessions to explore the mysteries of the brain with school groups.

 - Biochemical Society

 - International Association of Medical Science Educators (IAMSE)